Inside: 10 Back to School bulletin boards based on picture books, perfect for preschool, kindergarten, and primary grades.

 Title: Preschool is Wooly Cool!

-Design: I used adorable free clipart llama I bought from Creative Clips, but you could also just draw your own llama.
+Design: I used adorable clipart llama I bought from Creative Clips, but you could also just draw your own llama.
 Then glue cotton balls on it and decorate with strings of pom poms.

 Student Work: You could have the students glue cotton onto smaller llamas, and display them all.